 MBA Program Information

 A majority of our MBA students are working professionals.
-Thus, most classes are offered in an evening format at the 1604 Campus.
-We also offer "Noon MBA" classes at our Downtown Campus.
-Students can choose classes from both formats to accommodate their schedules.
+Classes are offered in an evening format at the 1604 Campus.

 ||DEADLINES FOR INTERNATIONAL STUDENTS